Sjors/nado-book/taproot/activation.md

 -->

-These different views on what actually happened a couple of years ago now means people can’t really agree on a new activation proposal.
+These different views on what actually happened a couple of years ago meant people couldn't really agree on a new activation proposal.
 After a lot of discussion, all factions were sort of willing to settle on Speedy Trial, even though no one really liked it.
 The first group, the UASF people, were OK with Speedy Trial because it didn’t get in the way of the UASF, and if it failed, they'd still do the UASF the following year.
 Meanwhile, the flag day people were OK with it because the three months likely wouldn't have allowed for a big enough window to do the UASF.

 <!--
 SP: There is also still the LOT=false, let’s just do soft forks the way we’ve done them before where they might just expire.
 A group of people that were quietly continuing to work on the actual code that could do that.
 Just from mailing lists and Twitter it is hard to gauge what is really going on.
 This is a very short timescale.